rust-lang/blog.rust-lang.org/posts/2023-12-21-async-fn-rpit-in-traits.md

 Of particular interest to users of async are `Send` bounds on the returned future.
 Since users cannot add bounds later, the error message is saying that you as a trait author need to make a choice: Do you want your trait to work with multithreaded, work-stealing executors?

 Thankfully, we have a solution that allows using `async fn` in public traits today!
-We recommend using the [`trait_variant::make`](https://docs.rs/trait-variant/latest/trait_variant/attr.make.html) proc macro to let your users choose.
-This proc macro is part of the [`trait-variant`](https://crates.io/crates/trait-variant), published by the rust-lang org.
+We recommend using the `trait_variant::make` proc macro to let your users choose.
+This proc macro is part of the [`trait-variant`](https://crates.io/crates/trait-variant) crate, published by the rust-lang org.
 Add it to your project with `cargo add trait-variant`, then use it like so:

 ```rust
 #[trait_variant::make(HttpService: Send)]